Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Numerical modelling of solitary waves and dispersive radiation

 Next, we continue to use (\ref{KdVesol}) for $V = 0.5$, but map $\eta \rightarrow -\eta$ which gives an initial condition of negative amplitude.
-For surface water waves of negative amplitude no solitary waves exist and the evolution will form a purely dispersive wave train.
-We solve the reduced order models and 1D SSGGN equations where $\xi \in [-100,50]$ and $T \in [0,10]$, for $\epsilon = 0.1$ and $0.2$.
+For surface water waves of negative amplitude no solitary waves {\crr are generated} and the evolution will form a purely dispersive wave train.
+We solve the reduced order models and 1D {\crr Serre} equations where $\xi \in [-100,50]$ and $T \in [0,10]$, for $\epsilon = 0.1$ and $0.2$.
 The results are shown in figure \ref{fig_negsoliton_sgn_1.5}.
 We solve this case for smaller $\epsilon$-values as the stability properties of the eKdV equation are worse for negative amplitudes.

 In the initial evolution the localised wave of negative amplitude disintegrates into a dispersive wave train where the wavenumber of the leading edge is still close to zero but increases as we move left in the domain.
 In the tail there are higher frequency, smaller linear waves.
 For this case nonlinearity is less important and it is therefore expected that the KdV, and Gardner equations will all perform similarly since all three have the same linear dispersion relation, and hence the same behaviour in this trailing edge.
 We therefore only plot the KdV equation results.
-In general for these three models there is a significant phase shift in the tail but the leading edge is described well.
-The eKdV equation, however, performs very poorly across the whole domain in both cases shown here compared to the eKdVW equation that has the exact linear dispersion relation.
-When $\epsilon = 0.1$ the resonance of the eKdV equation is small and has only a small phase shift in the tail, however, when $\epsilon = 0.2$ the resonance destroys the oscillatory tail and gives very poor agreement in the entire domain.
-The eKdVW equation performs exceptionally for both values of $\epsilon$ and is indistinguishable from the parent models in both simulations shown in figure \ref{fig_negsoliton_sgn_1.5}.
-The eKdVW solution is a significantly cheaper solution to compute numerically than 1D SSGGN equations.
+In general for these three models there is a significant phase shift in the tail but the leading edge is described well. {\crr Next, the eKdVW equation performs much better than the eKdV equation across the whole domain in both cases shown here since it has the exact linear dispersion relation.} When $\epsilon = 0.1$ the resonance of the eKdV equation is small and has only a small phase shift in the tail, however, when $\epsilon = 0.2$ the resonance destroys the oscillatory tail and gives very poor agreement in the entire domain.
+The eKdVW equation performs exceptionally {\crr well} for both values of $\epsilon$ and is indistinguishable from the parent models in both simulations shown in figure \ref{fig_negsoliton_sgn_1.5}.
+The eKdVW solution is a significantly cheaper solution to compute numerically than 1D {\crr Serre} equations.

+{\crr Finally, we demonstrate the difference between the regularisations of the BBM equation (\ref{BBM}) and the eKdVW equation (\ref{whithameq}).
+Given the improvement both Gardner equations, truncated and improved, made on the usual KdV equation in this regime of moderate nonlinearity we also consider the performance of the improved Gardner BBM equation given in the fixed reference frame as